ID

 • mvn verify -Pquick on the whole tree.

-• Schemas without @asFacet emit unchanged fetchers (structural diff test: classify pre- and post-patch SDL with no @asFacet, assert identical TypeSpec for the fetcher method).
+• Schemas without @asFacet emit unchanged fetchers (structural diff: classify pre- and post-patch SDL with no @asFacet, assert identical TypeSpec for the fetcher method and unchanged ConnectionResult construction).

-• Wiring test: a Connection with @asFacet fields registers a facets dataFetcher in its <ConnName>Type.registerFetchers body; the *FacetValue TypeSpecs are loadable.
+• Wiring test: a Connection with @asFacet fields registers a facets dataFetcher in its connectionBody, and <Conn>Fetchers has a facets delegate; the *FacetValue types are loadable.

 Phase 5 — Execution tests